gehara/PipeMaster/Dermatonotus_example.md

 > Is <- dget("Is.txt")

-####4.3) with the function bellow you can see the parameters and priors of the models
+#### With the function bellow you can see the parameters and priors of the models

 > tab <- get.prior.table(model=Is)

 > tab

 ```